Glenochil Distillery

 Dolls Distillery

-1746 - James Guild leases land from Schaws of Sauchie, builds Dolls Distillery and starts malt whisky production.
+1746 - James Guild leases land from the Schaws of Sauchie, builds Dolls Distillery and starts malt whisky production.

 1759 - James purchases some of the leased land.

-1772 - farm and distillery lands bought outright.
+1772 - Farm and distillery lands bought outright.

-1784 - James Guild Snr. had given tenancy of parcels of the land to his sons, John, William, James and Walter.
+1784 - James Guild had given tenancy of parcels of the land to his sons, John, William, James and Walter.
 James, his third son, had been given the lands at the Doll Farm and the distillery.
 However, the land and distillery is lost when bankruptcy came later in that same year, after the harvest fails for third year in a row.
 The land and buildings were sold to James Johnstone of Alva.

 1791 - He was married to Janet Haig, the daughter of John Haig and Margaret Stein, on 21st October 1791 and the couple went on to have four children.
 Janet's sister Margaret Haig was married to Alloa man John Jameson, who went on to found Jamesons whiskey in Ireland.

-1795 - The company was called John Philp & Co.
+1795 - The company was named John Philp & Co.

 1798 to 1799 - The Distillery is recorded as having produced 22,977 gallons of spirit in the six months to February, 1799.*